jsh-choy/426-final-project/README.md

 - JavaScript
 - Express
 - APIs used:
-  - OpenWeatherMap API for weather and UV index
+  - OpenWeatherMap API for weather

 ## Prerequisites
 - Web browser that supports HTML5, CSS3, and JavaScript